 I cut the cables for this picture, but actually the wires should be de-soldered and completely removed.
 The picture shows the original Voltage Divider, with the transistors in the last stages.
 It is a tapered VD and the total impedance is fairly low - around 12MOhms.

 The best and fastest way to remove these SMD resistors is using 2 soldering irons equipped with fine tips (I use ETP tips for this task with my Weller stations).
 This method also carries less chance for PCB damage.
 Each resistor is heated simultaneously on both sides and picked up by the two soldering iron tips as if tweezers are used.
 It takes me just a few minutes to remove all of the unnecessary components.
 Solder wick is used to clean the pads and prepare them for the new resistors.
-The old soldering flux can be cleaned off with alcohol pads or alcohol-soaked Q-tips.This picture shows how the PCB should look like after de-soldering the original divider.
+The old soldering flux can be cleaned off with alcohol pads or alcohol-soaked Q-tips.This picture shows how the PCB should look like after de-soldering the original voltage divider.
 3 out of the 4 SMD capacitors (10nF/200V) are left in place.
-The 4th capacitor on the very left is removed and later a resistor will be installed in this position.I use 10 Mohm / 1/4W / 1206/ 0.1% tolerance resistors - Digikey part # 749-MCA1206MD1005BP500CT-ND - Vishay High Stability chip resistors.
+The 4th capacitor on the very left is removed and later a resistor will be installed in this position.I used 10 Mohm / 1/4W / 1206/ 0.1% tolerance resistors - Digikey part # 749-MCA1206MD1005BP500CT-ND - Vishay High Stability chip resistors.

-C. Two resistors in series are installed between Dy1 and K. Single 2xR resistor (in this case 20M) can also be used but I found to be more convenient if I use 2 resistors as the distance between the pads allows for this and it looks clean.
+C. Two resistors in series are installed between Dy1 and K. Single 2xR resistor (in this case 20M) can also be used but I found to be more convenient if I use 2 resistors as the distance between the pads allows for this, looks clean and helps if 2R is not one of the standard values.

 I also seal the seam between the aluminum part of the housing and the stainless-steel tube with a strip of Kapton tape - just for "good measure".